jmanhype/parlant/README.md

 We're currently finalizing our contribution guidelines.
 Check back soon!

 Can't wait to get involved?
 Join us on [Discord](https://discord.gg/duxWqxKk6J) and let's discuss how you can help shape Parlant.
 We're excited to work with contributors directly while we set up our formal processes!

+Otherwise, feel free to start a discussion or open an issue here on GitHub—freestyle 😎.